Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

 \subsection{Comprehensive Estimator Comparison with Short-Run Dynamics}

 To establish a baseline for cross-estimator comparison, we revisit the Monte Carlo design from Table I of \cite{hurvich-chen-2000}.
-Their experiment used 500 replications of simulated $\ARFIMA(1,d,0)$ processes with AR(1) short-run dynamics (autocorrelation parameter $\rho$).
+Their experiment used 500 replications of simulated $\ARFIMA(1,d,0)$ processes with AR(1) short-run dynamics (autoregressive parameter $\rho$), while we use 10,000 replications for greater precision.
 We use bandwidth $m = 56$ following the standard rule $m = \lfloor n^{0.65} \rfloor$ mentioned above.

-We extend their original study by comparing all five estimators: LW, V = Velasco (Kolmogorov), HC = Hurvich-Chen, ELW, and 2ELW.
+We extend their original study by comparing all six estimators: LW, V = Velasco (Kolmogorov), HC = Hurvich--Chen, ELW, 2ELW, and LWLFC.
 Furthermore, we evaluate these estimators over a wider range of 33 parameter combinations

 This allows for a more thorough evaluation across ranges of fractional integration from strongly persistent to antipersistent.
 The results, reported in Table~\ref{tab:mc_comprehensive}, reveal several patterns regarding the relative performance of estimators under short-run AR(1) dynamics.
+MSE values larger than $0.05$ are shaded in gray.\footnote{This threshold is arbitrary and was chosen as a simple way to highlight obvious failures.}